 Memorandum of Understanding (MOU)

-An agreement between institutions used to initiate institutional collaborations and to support research, capacity building and other forms of academic partnership.
+An agreement between institutions used to initiate institutional collaborations and to support research, capacity building, research mobility, and other forms of academic partnership.
 This agreement establishes expectations of the relationship between institutions and identifies possible areas of collaboration.
 The MOU does not commit any institutional resources and its duration usually ranges from 1 to 5 years.

 Student Exchange Agreement